lbke/research/auth.md

 - The token is hashed using a secret variable.
 It contains the user id.
 - The server checks the user id against the database to confirm existence.
-- It does describe an API authentication (securing the creation of a new "joke") but it's unclear about how to protect pages.
+- It does describe an API authentication in this example (securing the creation of a new joke), however, since it relies correctly on cookies and Set-Header it will work ok for pages as well.

 ## Resources
 https://nextjs.org/docs/authentication